Meraj-Kazi/C-language-basic-problems/README.md

 Wish me luck!</i></h4>

 ## Update
-I've started writing the book. here's the book.
+I've started writing the book.
+Here's the book.
 You can read it.
 It's targeted for beginners, so experienced individuals may find it very easy.
 [C Programming Book by Meraj Kazi](https://github.com/Meraj-Kazi/C-programming-book) <br>
-Hope you find it helpful.
+Hope you'll find it helpful.